 How to Locate the Center of a Circle

-You can use algebra to find the center of a circle.
-If the endpoints of one diameter of a circle are (x1,y1) and (x2,y2), then the center of the circle has the following coordinates:
+If the endpoints of one diameter of a circle are (x1,y1) and (x2,y2), then the center of the circle has the coordinates

 You probably noticed that the center of a circle is the same as the diameter’s midpoint.
 The center of the circle separates the diameter into two equal segments called radii (plural for radius).

-The preceding figure shows a circle with a diameter whose endpoints are (7,4) and (–1,–2).
+The figure shows a circle with a diameter whose endpoints are (7,4) and (–1,–2).
 The center of the circle is at (3,1).
-You get the coordinates for the center by using the formula for the midpoint of a segment:
+The coordinates for the center were found by using the formula for the midpoint of a segment:

 You find the length of the diameter by using the distance formula:

-For the circle shown in the preceding figure, the diameter is 10 units long.
+For the circle shown, the diameter is 10 units long.

-Now here’s how to find the length of one of the radii.
+Next, you find the length of one of the radii.
 Either will do — they’re the same length.
-In this example, you can figure the radius length from the center of the circle (3,1) to the endpoint of the diameter (7,4):
+In this example, figure the radius length from the center of the circle (3,1) to the endpoint of the diameter (7,4):

 The radius is 5 units long.
 But, of course, you expected this answer, because by definition, the radius is half the length of the diameter.